Sleep Training System™

 In this section we'll provide a scientific framework for understanding the surprisingly dynamic process of sleep.
 Knowing empirical, proven facts about sleep will help you feel more relaxed and confident about working with and improving your own sleep system.

-You can’t not sleep.
+We can’t not sleep.

-Your body and mind require it.
+Our bodies and minds require it.

 Your body’s physiological requirement for sleep is stronger than your insomnia.